In this article, we will show you how to get started with Web Scanning in Microsoft Security Risk Detection.

 - Have someone available who knows the sitemap of the website.
 Sometimes MSRD scanner doesn’t find everything, so it’s better if we find this as soon as possible.

 - What should the scanner avoid?
-MSRD sometimes scan sites that have a “delete all users” functionality, or something similar, and making sure you know these links ahead of time will help you get up and running faster.
+MSRD sometimes scans sites that have a “delete all users” functionality, or something similar, and making sure you know these links ahead of time will help you get up and running faster.

-- Last but not least, you need engineering support to work with you during the pilot phase, and optionally able to discuss results and remediation steps.
+- Last but not least, you need engineering support to work with you during the pilot phase, and are optionally able to discuss results and remediation steps.

 Once you’re ready to start scanning and you have access to security risk detection, Microsoft recommends you follow the process below in sequence: